dkallen78/math-trainer/devlog/devlog-2024.md

 I've got a lot of other stuff to do in the upcoming week, but hopefully I can expand the division or multiplication portions of the strategies mode in some spare moments.

+## Update 2024-02-18

+### 23:00

+Nothing to brag about today.
+I rewrote the code that handles how the theme page is built so it's more automatic and I created a new file with theme data so it's easier to make new ones.
+I did all this after making a Blue theme.
+I might make a green and black "Matrix" theme before I crash tonight.

+I reached out on reddit for feedback on how I'm doing but noone responded.
+Either I'm missing the mark by a lot or teachers don't have the bandwidth to play with new software.
+I'm kind of bummed about it but getting ignored on the internet is no big deal.
+I do need to find a source of feedback though.
+Maybe I should be looking internationally...